wolandark/BASH_Scripts_For_Everyone/README.md

 ## A collection of BASH scripts that might benefit all *nix users
 <br>

 #### Some scripts accept a -h flag and display a usage guide, for others there is a description in the script itself.
-The scripts that accept a -h flag for now are: betterfeh aur ezdd RSS
+The scripts that accept a -h flag for now are: betterfeh aur ezdd RSS PyVirtEnv
 <br>

 * [File Operations](https://github.com/wolandark/BASH_Scripts_For_Everyone/tree/main/FILE_OPERATIONS)